ClickCease

 Recall Details

-The number of Kitchen Aid kettles recalled is not as large compared with at least one other recent kitchen appliance recall.
-Cuisineart recalled 8 million food processors at the end of 2016 after a number of complaints that the blades were breaking off and causing injuries.
-Also, two major manufacturers of blenders, NutriBullet and Vitamix, have faced product defect lawsuits recently over allegedly defective products.
-However, no formal recalls have been issued by either of those manufacturers.
+The number of Kitchen-Aid kettles recalled is less than at least one recent kitchen appliance recall.
+Cuisineart recalled 8 million food processors at the end of 2016 after some complaints that the blades were breaking off and causing injuries.
+Also, two major blender manufacturers, NutriBullet and Vitamix, have faced product defect lawsuits recently over allegedly defective products.
+However, neither of those manufacturers has issued a formal recall.

 What Should Consumers Do?

-If you are concerned that you may have one of these appliances in your kitchen, it would be a good idea to check the Consumer Product Safety Commission’s website or Recalls.gov to find out if the product you have at home is subject to a safety recall.
+If you are concerned that you may have one of these appliances in your kitchen, it would be a good idea to check the Consumer Product Safety Commission’s website or Recalls.gov to find out if your home product is subject to a safety recall.
 Consumer Reports also does a roundup of the biggest home and appliance recalls each year.
-You can also protect yourself by registering new products when you purchase them so the manufacturer can directly contact you if the product is affected by a recall in the future.
+Additionally, you can protect yourself by registering new products when you buy them so that the manufacturer can contact you directly if the product is subject to a recall in the future.

-If you or a loved one has been injured by a defective home appliance, you may be able to file a product defect lawsuit against the manufacturer.
+If a defective home appliance has injured you or a loved one, you may be able to file a product defect lawsuit against the manufacturer.
 You may be able to seek compensation for damages such as medical expenses, lost income, hospitalization, rehabilitation, pain and suffering and emotional distress.

 Source: https://www.today.com/food/kitchenaid-electric-kettles-recalled-due-burn-risk-t123750